Tings-Sandbox/Website-Layouts-Notes/readme.md

 #Website Layout Notes

-##These notes cover the process of implementing a website.
+These notes cover the process of implementing a website.
 Each of these versions contain 3 pages: index.html, location.html and menu.html.

-Material originally from PluralSight.
+Material content from PluralSight.

 ###07_begin: No styles added.
 Routing to different pages implemented using